BSStudio/bss-web-admin-backend/server/data/README.md

 there's no need to apply labels on these tests, the module can be excluded from the build process.

-You can set the postgres container version in the [`src/test/resources/application.yml`][test-properties] file.
+You can set the Postgres container version in the [`src/test/resources/application.yml`][test-properties] file.